 If we’ve never been allowed to experience our full range of emotions, we might learn to suppress them.
 And what happens when we stuff down our emotions?
 We are unable to “let go” of things – they keep piling on.

-For instance, anger isn’t a bad thing but we may have been taught to suppress it.
-Some people may experience days of bitterness, or in contrast, have bursts of rage because of unprocessed anger sitting in their bodies.
+For instance, anger isn’t a bad thing, but we may have been taught to suppress it.
+Some people may experience days of bitterness or, in contrast, have bursts of rage because of unprocessed anger sitting in their bodies.

 The same example can be used for all heavy emotions that block our ability to enjoy life’s gifts.